the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `state variables` - variables stored permanently on the blockchain

-`struct` - useful for grouping together related data, can be declared outside of a contract and imported in another contract
+`struct` - useful for grouping related data, can be declared outside of a contract and imported in another contract

 `TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools